 ST: Tostao (Bleo Horizonte, Minas Gerais)

 Tostao was the starting forward of Brazil's 1970 WC Team.
-He was a false noine, providing assists for the rest of the team.
-He nearly missed the WC Finals due to an eye injury.
+He was a false nine, providing assists for the rest of the team.
+He nearly missed the World Cup Finals due to an eye injury.
 He also went to England 1966.
 He was South American Player of the Year in 1973.
 He played 11 years with Cruzeiro.
 In 1972, he signed for CR Vasco da Gama for a then record fee in the country He is also a medical doctor.